lfedgeai/AIOps/bootstrap/README.md

 ## bootstrapping architecture

 The idea is to have a simple podman based container harness consisting of the following:
-- 3 containers based on container images on quay.io that simulate the distributed environments
+- 3 containers based on local container builds for the remote location in order to setup the distributed environment
 - A single central log and metrics aggregation container to trigger model training and inference
 - Secure OTEL based communication between all containers
 - Benchmarking against selected benchmarks

+### bootrap build
+- build your remote containers (remote folder)
+- build your centralized telemtery collection point via (otel-lgtm) (central folder)